Eleven-dimensional supergravity as a Calabi-Yau twofold: Flag structures and generalized Dolbeault complexes

 \subsection{Examples of weighted flag structures}

 \numpar[sec:complex][Complex manifolds]

 Let $X$ be a complex manifold; locally, we can equip $X$ with corresponding coordinates $(z^i,\bar{z}^i)$.
 We consider the de Rham complex on $X$,

 The de Rham differential $\d$ splits into holomorphic and antiholomorphic pieces, the operators $\del$ and $\dbar$.
 The cohomological grading is by form degree; to define the weight grading, we assign $\d \bar{z}$ weight zero and $\d z$ weight $-1$.
-This coresponds to the filtration \deq{ 0 \subset D_1 = T^{(0,1)}X \subset D_2 = T_\C X } of the complexified tangent bundle, which we have refined to give a weighted flag structure by choosing \deq{ T_1 X = T^{(0,1)} X, \quad T_2 X = T^{(1,0)} X. } (Note that, for integrable complex structures, $D_1$ is as far as possible from being bracket-generating.)
-In this example, it is clear that the terms of the decomposition of the differential are \deq{ \d_1 = 0, \quad \d_0 = \dbar, \quad \d_{-1} = \del, } with all higher terms vanishing.
+This corresponds to the filtration \deq{ 0 \subset D_1 = T^{(0,1)}X \subset D_2 = T_\C X } of the complexified tangent bundle, which we have refined to give a weighted flag structure by choosing \deq{ T_1 X = T^{(0,1)} X, \quad T_2 X = T^{(1,0)} X. } In this example, it is clear that the terms of the decomposition of the differential are \deq{ \d_1 = 0, \quad \d_0 = \dbar, \quad \d_{-1} = \del, } with all higher terms vanishing.
 As a result, $W^\bu$ can be identified with $\Omega^\bu$, and $A^\bu$ is the Dolbeault complex $\Omega^{0,\bu}(X)$.

 \numpar[sec:almost][Almost complex manifolds] Nothing in the construction of the weighted flag structure above depended on the integrability of the complex structure.
 In fact, the construction generalizes immediately to almost complex manifolds, with the difference that $D_1$ is no longer involutive.
 Correspondingly, the internal differential $\d_1$ no longer vanishes.
 We recover the theory of Dolbeault cohomology for almost complex manifolds, as worked out in~\cite{ACDolbeault}.